 What’s a citation?

 Let’s start with the basics.
-A citations is a mention of your company’s name, address and phone number (or as we SEO nerds abbreviate these items to: NAP).
+A citation is a mention of your company’s name, address and phone number (or as we SEO nerds abbreviate these items to: NAP).
 So, any time Google finds a combination of your business name, address and phone number it puts that in its memory banks for use in figuring out how to rank you locally.

 Why are citations important?